A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 ‘If you die, it’ll be from your own folly,’ she says, that ineffable voice of hers piercing my heart with its diamond-edged ice.
 ‘I keep my word, Horoth.
 Name your price for my liberation.’

 I told her about the Oloii girl and her sister in Girkent Miel.
 Juonte laughs shrilly at my chivalry, and then she’s away into the night, like a vast black bolt straight out of Hjoll.
 In the meantime, I’m among these dead men, taking things they no longer needed.
-They were all employees of the Hanse, most likely slavers in their spare time, especially from the coffles I found in one chest.
-Seeing that, I wasn’t too guilty about their deaths.
+They were all employees of the Hanse, most likely slavers in their spare time, especially from the coffles I found in a chest on one wagon.
+Seeing those icons of slavery, I wasn’t too guilty about their deaths after all.

 However, I was most certainly a marked man in Girkent Miel, especially if bright minds correlated me to what went on here.